fortify/sample-parser/README.md

       - Do not install a plugin of lower __data version__ than the existing plugins.
 (SSC 17.10 may not explicitly prevent such installation but it is not a good practice and will be explicitly prevented in 17.20 validations.)

 ## Uninstallation from SSC (for SSC 17.10)
 - SSC version 17.10 supports only uninstallation of plugin through filesystem.
-This way to uninstall plugins is deprecated in SSC 17.20 in favor plugin uninstallation through management UI.
+SSC version 17.20 enables you to uninstall plugin through management UI.
 - To uninstall plugin from SSC plugin it is necessary to
   - shutdown SSC
   - Delete plugin bundle file from `<plugin-bundles>` folder